ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 ---
 title: "Building Websites With Hugo"
 date: 2025-01-25T20:41:37+02:00
-lastmodified: 2025-01-25T20:41:37+02:00
+lastmodified: 2025-01-30T20:41:37+02:00
 draft: false
+draftMode: false
 author: ibrathesheriff
-description: "Summary notes taken while learning to create a Hugo theme by reading Building Websites With Hugo by Brian P. Hogan"
+description: "These are my notes from learning Hugo theme development, based on Brian P. Hogan's Building Websites With Hugo."
 categories:
-- Personal
+- static-websites
-- Thoughts
+- web-development
 tags:
 - static-websites
 - hugo
+- personal-site
 keywords:
+- static-websites
-- jabberwocky
+- hugo
 ---
-These notes are written based on learnings from the book [Build Websites using Hugo](https://pragprog.com/titles/bhhugo/build-websites-with-hugo/) by Brian P. Hogan which was listed on the [External Learning Resources](https://gohugo.io/getting-started/external-learning-resources/) page on the official Hugo website.
+These notes were written based on learnings from the book [Build Websites using Hugo](https://pragprog.com/titles/bhhugo/build-websites-with-hugo/) by Brian P. Hogan which was listed on the [External Learning Resources](https://gohugo.io/getting-started/external-learning-resources/) page on the official Hugo website.

 ![Build Websites using Hugo Cover Page](/notes/learning/hugo/build-websites-with-hugo-cover-page.jpg)

 ## Why this book?
 I first learned how to create a static site using Hugo through the [official documentation](https://gohugo.io/getting-started/quick-start/).
-It’s an excellent starting point, and if you’re a web developer, you can have a site up and running in just an afternoon.
+It's an excellent starting point, and if you're a web developer, you can have a site up and running in just an afternoon.

 However, setting up a theme as a novice can be challenging.
 Not all theme creators provide documentation as detailed or beginner-friendly as Hugo's.
 Many assume you already have some experience with Hugo, so I had to figure out certain configurations through trial and error.
 Surprisingly, I really enjoyed this process—I thrive on the "just hack at it" mindset.

 *But why a book?*

 I wanted to migrate my existing static site, built with vanilla HTML, CSS, and JavaScript, to Hugo so I could easily publish blog posts and notes like this one.
 Developing my own theme was important to me because I wanted the site to feel truly personal.
-Since I learned to code at university, I’ve always preferred books over YouTube for diving deep into a topic.
+Since I learned to code at university, I've always preferred books over YouTube for diving deep into a topic.
 So, I decided to grab a book and get to work.

 I perused the [External Learning Resources](https://gohugo.io/getting-started/external-learning-resources/) on the Hugo website and chose Brian P. Hogan's book because its approach felt more aligned with what I was setting out to do:
->  In this book, you’ll use Hugo to build a personal portfolio site that you can use to showcase your skills and thoughts to the world
+>  In this book, you'll use Hugo to build a personal portfolio site that you can use to showcase your skills and thoughts to the world

 ## Preface
 Are you using a database to serve content that rarely changes?
 Like WordPress or Ghost.
 However, since most content doesn't change in real time, you're sacrificing speed and scalability for features that benefit content creators and developers instead of the people who want to read your content.
 And that additional complexity means you need more resources in production too: more servers to handle the traffic, standby database servers, a caching layer you have to manage, and more.

 There's no better way to make a snappy content site than by serving static pages from a traditional web server or a content delivery network (CDN).
-But you don’t have to give up the rapid development features you’ve come to expect.
+But you don't have to give up the rapid development features you've come to expect.
 Static site generators, like Hugo, give you a fantastic middle ground.
 You get the theming and content management features of a database-driven site without the bloat, security vulnerabilities, or complexities associated with caching.

 ## Chapter 1: Kicking the Tires